ryanjyost/react-simple-storage/README.md

         // include the component somewhere in the parent to save the parent's state in localStorage
         <SimpleStorage parent={this} />

+        // the value of this input will be saved in localStorage
         <input
           type="text"
           value={this.state.text}